NickMaki/RepData_PeerAssessment1/PA1_Template.md

 ##4.Imputing missing values

-Note that there are a number of days/intervals where there are missing values (coded as NA).
+There are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

 ###4.1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

+The total number of missing observation in percent is given below:

 ```r
 missing<-1-sum(complete.cases(data))/nrow(data)